COSC3020/mergesort-vijaykodru-1/README.md

 we get the time complexity in the following way:

 We start by analyzing the outer loop, which divides the given array into smaller chunks.
 This operation takes $O(log n)$ time complexity.
-Next, we go through the inner loop, which iterates over the $n$ elements and performs the merging operation in $O(n)$ time per iteration.
-The total time complexity of the algorithm is $\Theta(n log n)$.
-As the array size increases, the time it takes to sort the array using merge sort increases logarithmically.
+Next, we go through the inner loop, which iterates over the $n$ elements which takes $O(n)$ time complexity.
+Then the while loop takes another $O(n)$ time complexity to move the element from the righ to left by iterating through every element.
+The total time complexity of the algorithm comes to $\Theta(n^2 log n)$.

+I was able to remove the seperate array value I used earlier for merging the elements.
+Instead I am moving the smallest element found to the left by iterating through the array.

 References used: